 Stacey Solomon: 2016 to present

-Stacey Solomon has only been a panellist on Loose Women for two years but she’s become one of the more popular presenters on the show.
+Stacey Solomon has been a panellist on Loose Women for five years and she’s become one of the more popular presenters on the show.

 Past Loose Women presenters